andydlindsay/lectures/w05d05/README.md

 - Draw out the structure of your web pages
 - This will make it much easier to build out these pages later
 - This is also a great opportunity to get input from all of the team members

-### Design
 - Design matters... however you are a developer, not a designer
-- Use resources like Dribble, FolioFocus, and Smashing to get inspiration
+- Get inspiration from websites you visit

 ### User Login
 - Don't do it